Mandatory requirements

 You are strongly encouraged to refer to the ALIS website for career, learning, and employment information for diagnostic medical sonographers to ensure you can successfully meet the occupational requirements for the program and profession.

-You will complete three clinical practicums and rotate through different clinical settings to achieve specific identified clinical objectives.
+You will complete required clinical practicums and rotate through different clinical settings to achieve specific clinical objectives.

 In compliance with the practica agreements with our clinical partners, you will be required to provide specific documentation before you can participate in your practicum.
 Find out what requirements you need for this program.